felixSchl/neodoc/README.md

 Options:

+* `opts.dontExit` - Do not exit upon error or when parsing `--help` or `--version`.
+Instead throw and error / return the value.
 * `opts.env` - Override `process.env`
 * `opts.argv` - Override `process.argv`
 * `opts.optionsFirst` - Parse until the first `command` or `<positional>`